 We believe that the doctors caring for our patients should reflect the diversity seen in the patient population we treat.
 This is especially true of our house staff who interact closely with patients on a day-to-day basis.
 Accordingly, the Weill Department of Medicine is home to a wide array of diversity initiatives for our residents.
 Our residents enjoy many opportunities for growth and camaraderie.
-One of the hallmarks of our residency training initiatives is the Center for Multicultural and Minority Health (CMMH) which focuses on the goals of minority faculty and housestaff recruitment, multicultural health and health policy research, cross-cultural education, and community outreach.
+One of the hallmarks of our residency training initiatives is our affiliation with the Diversity Center of Excellence, which focuses on the goals of minority faculty and housestaff recruitment, health equity and health policy research, cross-cultural education, and community outreach.
 This year, the Department of Medicine formed a Racial Justice Task Force to dismantle segregated care and develop curricula on anti-racism and health equity.
 We are proud of our trainees who have joined the Task Force and invite our applicants to consider joining.

 The gender gap in medicine is well known and well documented.
 Not only does this gap include differences in salary, but also in leadership roles, research opportunities, publications, and mentoring.
 Our mission is to build a community that empowers women in medicine at NYP-Weill Cornell to have equity in pay, leadership roles, and research opportunities.
 We aim to spread awareness of the current state of the gender gap, facilitate mentorship for residents, offer skill-building workshops, and highlight the achievements of women in medicine at Weill Cornell.